What is a solid waste management plan?

 In British Columbia, regional districts are responsible for preparing and submitting a Solid Waste Management Plan under the BC Environmental Management Act.
 This plan reflects a long-term vision for how each regional district manages its solid waste, including how we plan to reduce waste in our community.

-Solid waste includes recyclables, compostable materials and garbage from homes, businesses, institutions, construction, and demolition sites.
+Solid waste includes recyclables, compostable materials and garbage from homes, businesses, institutions, construction and demolition sites.

 Who is responsible for managing solid waste in the region?